ajibolapeters/alx-low_level_programming/0x00-hello_world/README.md

 #Write a script that compiles a C file and creates an executable named cisfun

 #Write a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
-Use the function puts.
-You are not allowed to use printf.
-Your program should end with the value 0
+Use the function puts

+#Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.